thelondonsimon/amca-dataset/README.md

 - Year of birth
 - Size of the performing ensemble
 - Repertoire focus of the performing ensemble

+## Data Collection
+### ABC Classic FM
+916,906 broadcast records were harvested from ABC Classic FM's published music listings from 1 January 1996 through to 1 November 2018.
+Each record comprises an individual broadcast of a work on the network.

+The listings were compiled from various unstructured HTML and semi-structured XML formats which were previously published on the ABC Classic FM website.
+The data was parsed, transformed and supplemented with additional composer-level variables.

+### Concert Event Data
+21,939 records were harvested from the Australian Music Centre's (AMC) calendar of events.
+Each record comprises an individual composer being featured in a public concert event.
+Each event catalogued by the AMC includes at least one work by an Australian composer.
+The dataset also includes records on each of the performers responsible for presenting the works in each event.

+The data was compiled from an extract provided from the AMC's internal database.
+The data was transformed and supplemented with additional composer-level variables.

+### Spotify Playlist Data
+43,337 records were harvested from Spotify playlists.
+Each record comprises an individual work featured on a playlist available on Spotify's digital streaming service.
+The data was harvested from 34 classical genre playlists over the date range of 1 January 2018 to 31 May 2018.
+A list of the playlists and the criteria for their inclusion is [listed separately](spotify_playlists.md).

+The data was compiled using the Spotify API.
+The data was transformed and supplemented with additional composer-level variables.

 ## Data Files
 The data is provided in this repository as two tab-separated, gzip compressed, UTF8 text files: